open-power/skiboot/doc/nvlink.rst

 PCI Device Flag

-   Bit 0 is set only if an actual PCI device was bound to this emulated device.
+   Bit 0 - set if the GPU PCIe device associated with this nvlink was found. bit 1 - set if the DL has been taken out of reset.

 Link Number